DataCompetency/PythonFromZero/README.md

-# PythonFromZero
+# pyzero

-Jupyter Notebooks for learning Python from scratch at University of Greifswald
+Acknowledgement: We thank Fabian Wilde for originally composing these course materials!